Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 Skipping all of the beginning section of rhs avoids having to compute the intersection of elements that can't be in the final result.

-We have to be careful though, for this to work properly we need to search for only the document ID, the group, and values need to be 0, so we find the first occurrence of this document id, avoiding skipping elements where the value MSBs would cross the group boundary.
+We have to be careful though, for this to work properly we need to search for only the document ID, the group, and values need to be 0, so we find the first occurrence of this document ID, avoiding skipping elements where the value MSBs would cross the group boundary.

 Also, take care to align the beginning of the Roaringish Packed to 64 bytes.